samhuk/ts-npm-package-template/contributing/development.md

 The unit tests can be debugged with Visual Studio Code by running the **Run Unit Tests** debug task.

-### Integration Tests

-Integration tests connect to a real PostgreSQL server and use ts-pg-orm as a user would.

-The database connectivity configuration is at `.env-cmdrc.json`.
+## Examples

+An example app that fully demonstrates the usage of Verba is at [./examples/app](./examples/app).

-To run the integration tests, run `npm run integration-tests`.
+To run the example:

-The integration tests can be debugged with Visual Studio Code by running the **Run Integration Tests** debug task.
+1. Clone repository:
+    ```bash
+    git clone https://github.com/samhuk/verba.git && cd verba
+    ```
+2. Install NPM dependencies:
+    ```bash
+    npm i
+    ```
+3. Run:
+    ```bash
+    npm run example
+    ```
+4. Alternatively, run the example app that errors to demonstrate error emission and handling:
+    ```bash
+    npm run error-example
+    ```

 ## Miscellaneous Scripts

 `npm run check` - Useful to run before committing to check the full validity of a change.
-This runs linting, Typescript build, unit tests and integration tests.
+This runs linting, Typescript build, and unit tests.

 ## Pull Requests